-She makes a sound of dissension at his comment, but doesn't preen or seek out compliments by further degrading herself.
+She makes a sound of dissension at his comment but doesn't preen or seek out compliments by further degrading herself.
 Instead, she switches topics easily, taking him from his thoughts and back to the world of reality.
 The world where he is not human and can never hope to feel such things again.

 "So, Edward.
-What brings you to small town U.S.A?"
+What brings you to small-town U.S.A?"

 "Just passing through," he answers vaguely, true enough of an answer.
 It's what he does, never lingering in one place long.
 Impatience prickles anew as he catches her looking sideways at him, wide eyes regarding him with unguarded curiosity.
 His hand twitches with the desperate need to reach out and touch her.
-He finds himself lamenting all that he is not in a way he hasn't in decades.
+He laments all that he is not in a way he hasn't in decades.

 "This is me," she tells him, shyly.
 Her teeth worry her bottom lip, reminding him of his more primal needs; the desire for blood and sex warring for dominion within.
 He wants her the way a man wants a woman, and the way a predator wants his prey, two needs intertwining until he can no longer tell which is the more powerful of the two.

 He should leave.
 Run until the wind clears his mind and the dark enclosure of the forest frees him from this twisted dementia, but he knows he will not.
 Knows that she is as doomed as he.

 As if she knows it too, she tips her head back and looks up at him, invitation in her eyes as she asks, "Would you like to come in for a drink?
 It's the least I can do to say thank you for helping me with Mike, and for walking me home."